SylvanaMelens/prototype-symcompta/README.md

 **SymCompta** is a prototype developed to improve my knowledge of Symfony, API and React.js.

-It is based on the guideline of an excellent Lior Chamla course and I add the functionality I need.
+It is based on the guideline of an excellent Lior Chamla course and I add the functionalities I need.

 It will only be used for my own accounting as belgian freelance but when it is finished you will have the possibility to test.